 Our parent company, Lovell Johns are part of a consortium of companies (with partners from Italy, France, Spain and Denmark) awarded a three-year contract in September 2013 by the Directorate-General for Maritime Affairs and Fisheries (DG MARE).
-This has been renewed until March 2019, with extensions available to March 2021.
+The contract has twice been renewed, most recently until March 2023, with extensions available to March 2025.
 The aim of the current contract is to continue to assemble fragmented marine and maritime mapping data on the extent and intensity of human activities, and to further develop the web mapping portal and related web services.

 The EMODnet Human activities web mapping portal, under our development, presents marine and maritime mapping data on a series of activities related to the sea.
 The mapping data is collated and harmonised by the other consortium marine and maritime specialists.
 GIS layers such as aggregate extraction, dredging, commercial shipping, pipelines and wind farms can be viewed and interrogated using the web portal.
 The tables hold approximately 36,000 Points, 1,500 Lines and 12,500 Polygons.